Value-form: Latin root

 words pris or prix (French), Preis (German), prezzo (Italian), precio (Spanish), preço (Portuguese) and price (English) were all derived, directly or via-via, from the Latin equivalent pretium or precium (which was possibly a contraction of per itium or pre itium, i.e., what goes across from buyer to seller, in an exchange).
 The Latin verb itio means "going, travelling", as in "itinerary", and the Latin derivation pretiosus means "valuable or costly".

-"Pretium", the Latin word for price, had no less than ten discrete meanings, depending on the context:
+"Pretium", the Latin word for price, had no less than ten discrete sorts of meanings, depending on the context: